-Mr. Huang Changsheng (黄昌盛), aged 44, was appointed as an executive director and authorised representative of the Company with effect from 12 April 2022 and Chief Executive Officer of the Company with effect from 24 November 2023.
+Mr. HUANG Changsheng (黄昌盛), aged 45, was appointed as an executive director and authorised representative of the Company with effect from 12 April 2022 and Chief Executive Officer of the Company with effect from 24 November 2023.
 He performed the duties of the chairman of the Board and was appointed as a member of each of the remuneration committee and the nomination committee of the Company with effect from 14 March 2024.
 He is also a director of certain subsidiary of the Group.
 Mr. Huang is a certificated public accountant and a registered sponsor representative in the PRC, with extensive experience in the financial industry.
 Mr. Huang obtained a bachelor's degree in economics from Chongqing Technology and Business University (重慶工商大學) in June 2001 and a master's degree in management from Chongqing University in June 2005.
 Mr. Huang successively worked at China Mobile Group Chongqing Company Limited, Guorong Securities Co., Ltd. and Chongqing Share Transfer Center Co., Ltd. from 2005 to 2012.
 From 2012 to 2022, he served as a senior manager, business team leader and deputy general manager of the NEEQ department of SWSC, and became the deputy general manager of the first division of the western department of investment banking of SWSC, Ltd and was responsible for leading the department work.
+Mr. Huang is the director of a certain subsidiary of the Group.